edyp-lab/mzdb-swissknife/README.md

 The `-g` option can be used to group PSMs into ions in the output.
 If so, the SEQ and PTMS columns are required to generate the key (modified sequenceà) that will be used to group PSMs.

-To search for putative features in a peakelDb file, type:
+To search for putative features (ie predicted features or missing features) in a peakelDb file, type:

 ```
 run.bat peakels match_ions -pkdb QEKAC160601_18.raw-4873932527404489086.sqlite -ions putativeIons.csv -mztol 5.0 -o matchedFeatures.tsv